volterraedge/terraform-provider-volterra/docs/resources/volterra_cluster.md

 F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..

+### Private Key Blindfold Secret Info Internal

+Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

+`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

+`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

+`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Ref

 Reference to another volterra object is shown like below